aardouin/socketConnections/README.md

 ## Integration

-The lib is available on jcenter, you can find it with
+The lib is available on jitpack, you can find it with

 ```
 dependencies {
-    compile 'com.nihaskalam.android:socket-connections:1.0.0'
+    compile 'com.github.aardouin:socketConnections:1.0.0'
 }
 ```